json-schema-org/json-schema-spec/proposals/propertyDependencies.md

 ## Overview

 ### Problem Statement

-A common need in JSON Schema is to select between one schema or another to validate an instance based on the value of some property in the JSON instance.
+A common need in JSON Schema is to select between one or more schemas to use to validate an instance based on the value of some property in the JSON instance.
 There are a several patterns people use to accomplish this, but they all have significant [problems](#problems).

 OpenAPI solves this problem with the `discriminator` keyword.
-However, their approach is more oriented toward code generation concerns, is poorly specified when it comes to validation, and is couple to OpenAPI concepts that don't exist is JSON Schema.
+However, their approach is more oriented toward code generation concerns, is poorly specified when it comes to validation, and is coupled to OpenAPI concepts that don't exist is JSON Schema.
 Therefore, it's necessary to define something new rather than adopt `discriminator`.